-Last week our Deputy Managing Director attended the British Science Festival
+Last week Liverpool held the 2025 British Science Festival

 Our Deputy Managing Director, Marga Perez-Casal had the privilege of attending the opening session of this year’s British Science Festival.